 The birth of the flask

-It seems that the production of flasks began right here near us.
-In the Valdelsa area (Poggibonsi, San Gimignano, Gambassi Terme, Montaione) a kiln was already in operation in 1230.
+It seems that the production of flasks began near us, in the Valdelsa area (Poggibonsi, San Gimignano, Gambassi Terme, Montaione).
+It appears that here a kiln was already in operation in 1230.

 The first documents to refer to the flask as a glass vessel ideal for containing wine date back to the 15th century.
 But a well-known literary source – Boccaccio’s Decameron, written between 1349 and 1353 – suggests that it was already circulating in the mid-14th century.